HeilingerKrest/HeilingerKrest/TES V : Skyrim - Secunda Edition.md

 # Note

 This modlist is fully customizable and should serve as a base for a community shared modlist. it is open to anyone who wants to build on it as long as you respect its core motivation : Skyrim as you "remember" it.
-It is an invitation to build a modded Skyrim true to itself.
+It is an invitation to build a modded Skyrim true to itself, and without any performance loss !

 A discord server will be available (Very) soon.